 All together now: oh my gyoza!
 These dumplings are plump, juicy and packed full of epicness.
 And that spicy, nutty sauce truly is the secret to their success.

 Dim sim is really popular here in Australia: it’s a Chinese-inspired dumpling made with meat and vegetables, and looks very similar to siu mai.
 Now you can make the very best dim sims from scratch.
-It’s a bit of a process, but it’s worth every second.
+Get set for zero regrets.

-These are my go-to dumplings for a fancy (or not-so fancy) dinner party.
-They look like they’ve been plated in a restaurant (but really they’re super simple to make) and the flavour is so bomb you’ll be hearing the applause weeks later.
-Silky pork dumplings, infused with Marion’s Thai Green Curry Paste – what’s not to love?
+These are my go-to dumplings for a fancy (or not-so fancy) dinner party at mine.
+These silky pork dumplings are infused with Thai Green Curry Paste and look like they’ve been plated in a restaurant.
+In reality, they’re super simple to make and the flavour is so bomb you’ll still be hearing the applause weeks later.

 These gorgeous gyozas feature sweet, delicate shrimp as the star attraction, made even more epic with a blend of traditional Thai flavours.
 It wouldn’t be a proper dumpling fix without a spicy dipping sauce, and this one is a total knockout.

 What’s better than dumplings?
-Dumplings dunked in cheesy breadcrumbs and fried, that’s what!
-I can’t believe I haven’t thought of this before.
+Dumplings dunked in cheesy breadcrumbs and fried, that’s what.
 These moreish, crunchy parcels are full of savoury umami goodness, and the chilli adds the perfect spicy finish.